Graduate Admissions FAQ

 What are the admission requirements for international applicants?

 In addition to the degree and GPA, you will require an English Language test score (unless exempt).
-For detailed information about this requirement, click here.

-What English Language tests do you accept and what is the minimum required score?
+What English language tests do you accept and what is the minimum required score?

 My English Language Test score is below the minimum required.
 Am I still eligible to be considered for admission?

-Our English Language requirements are posted on our website here.
 If your score is below the minimum required, you will not be considered for admission.
 You will need to retake the test and increase your score to be considered for admission.

 Why can't I find my program on the online application website?